-Join Derrick Story for an in-depth discussion in this video Shooting a portrait, starting with natural light, part of Photographing High School Senior Portraits.
+Join Derrick Story for an in-depth discussion in this video Shooting a portrait, starting with natural light, part of Portrait Photography: High School Seniors.

 So when I was looking around for a good setting for Max, we had done that really pretty series with Ashley with the trees and the, you know, and the background all soft, and.
 It, it felt really right for her, but it felt a little too soft for Max.
 And I, I wanted something that was more, more masculine, and I was looking around, looking around, and I, you know, I found this.
 And I like the texture here, and we had a good angle on the edge and it was something that he could interact with and it felt a lot better than having him like put his hand on a tree trunk, or something, it just felt so wrong to me.